cavs1010/Posgre_Installation/pgAdmin_and_Postgres_for_Windows.md

 Follow these steps:

-* After downloading the latest version of PostgreSQL 14.7, double-click the `postgresql-14.7-2-windows-x64.exe` file.
+* After downloading the latest version of PostgreSQL 14.7, double-click the `postgresql-16.2windowsx86-x64.exe` file.

-* **Note:** The exact file version may be slightly different.
+* **Note**: Do not worry if the version here does not match the version on the download page; Postgres deploys updates frequently.
+However, ensure that the sversion is 16.x and not a later version as these materials are only tested up to that version.

 * Go through the Setup Wizard and install PostgreSQL.
 Keep the default location `C:\Program Files\PostgreSQL\14`.